davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ##  Nuxt layers intro

-So it turns out that Nuxt Layers – along with their extension superpowers can also structure a Nuxt app by _domain_.
+So it turns out that Nuxt Layers – along with their extension superpowers – can be used to reorganise a site by domain.

-Nuxt Layers can be viewed as "mini" applications which are combined to create the "main" application.
+Nuxt Layers can be viewed as "mini" applications which are combined to create the "full" application.

 Each layer: